Keyword Live Ranking

 Apart from apps, the results will show you any existing App of the Days cards, app bundles, and in-app purchases (available for App Store apps only).

 To start tracking a keyword, click on the "+" sign or select "Track all keywords".

 After you search for a keyword, you will see the top 10 related App Store suggestions, or the top 5 related Google Play suggestions.
 Click on a keyword to see the list of apps that use this keyword.
 Note: Your favorite apps are always displayed at the top of the list.

 Click on the magnifying glass icon to see more related keywords.
 You can start tracking these keywords by clicking on the "+" sign next to each relevant keyword.
 To add all of the suggested keywords to your list, click "Track All Keywords".

-On the top of apps that use a suggested keywords or relevant ones you will see the list of apps that use Search Ads.
-The number of ads will differ from a keyword to keyword.
-Say, 1839 apps promote via a search request “solitaire”, this means that it would be hard and expensive to use it for ads.
-However, only 138 apps promote via “solitaire cube” — here you will have less competitors and lower bids.
+At the top of the list of apps that use the selected keyword, you will see apps that use Apple Search Ads.
+The number of ads will differ from keyword to keyword.
+For example, if 1839 apps are promoted using the keyword “solitaire”, it would be hard and expensive to use this search term for ads.
+However, only 138 apps use “solitaire cube” — which means fewer competitors and lower bids.

-What apps will be displayed depending on their bids and ad campaign settings.
+The sequence and visibility of apps in this view depends on their bids and ad campaign settings.

 Need help?
-Just hit the beacon — we’re here for you.
+Just hit the Support Beacon — we’re here for you.